Activity 4.1: How was the Korean Independence Movement Impacted by Wilson’s Fourteen Points?

 Introduction to the Lesson

-- Invite students to share their understanding of imperialism (Imperialism is an ideology of extending the rule over peoples and other countries), for extending political and economic access, power and control, often through employing hard power.
+• Invite students to share their understanding of imperialism (a policy of extending a country’s power and influence through diplomacy or military force).
 Lead them to the understanding that Japan wanted foreign resources in order to fuel their industrialization.

 The Korean Independence Movement

-- Review the slides that introduce pivotal events in Korea 1905-1919 and the ultimate annexation of Korea by Japan.
+• Review the slides that introduce pivotal events in Korea between 1905 and 1919 and the ultimate annexation of Korea by Japan.

 Introduction to the Fourteen Points

-- Continue with an introduction to Wilson’s Fourteen Points, situating his speech in the afterward of World War 1.
-Encourage students to share opinions on the importance of point five and Wilson’s closing remarks.
+• Continue with an introduction to Wilson’s Fourteen Points, situating his speech after World War I. Encourage students to share opinions on the importance of Point 5 and Wilson’s closing remarks.

 Worksheet